Windows XP Registry Commands

 6. Quit Registry Editor.

-However, there can be different methods to skip this trouble; one of the easiest is to spend money on a PS2 USB port converter.
+However, there are different methods to avoid this trouble; one of the easiest is to spend money on a PS2 USB port converter.

 Add Open With to all documents.

-You can upload “Open With… ” to the Right-click on the context menu of all documents.
-This is extraordinary for when you have numerous packages you want to open the identical file sorts with.
+You can upload “Open With… ” by right-clicking on the context menu of all documents.
+This is extraordinary when you have numerous packages with which you want to open identical file sorts.
 I use 3 one of a kind textual content editors, so I added it to the “.Txt” key.

 1. Open RegEdit